csd1100/learning/notes/git/basics.md

 - If merge base is at HEAD of the target branch the merge is done with Fast Forward strategy.
 - `git merge <source-branch>`
+- In merge we add commits from `source-branch` on top of `current-branch`.
+- So `HEAD` when we are doing conflict resolution will be `current-branch`.

 ## Rebase

-### NEVER REBASE on PUBLIC BRANCHES. i.e. never change public branch history
+### NOTE: NEVER REBASE ON PUBLIC BRANCHES BECAUSE IT CHANGES THE HISTORY

 - Rebase rewrites history
 - The basic steps of rebase is the following: